lepsa/website/README.md

   ![xkcd 949](https://imgs.xkcd.com/comics/file_transfer.png)

-### How
+## How

-#### Running The Server
+### Running The Server

-Create, link, or copy a TLS certificate and key file into the project `certificates` directory with the name `certificate.pem` and `key.pem`.
-These files aren't automatically reloaded if they change while the server is runnning.

 Do this `cabal run Website` from the project root, or `docker-compose up`

 Or if you are feeling fancy you can build the binary, optionally strip it, and then run that.
-You also need to be careful to copy the `static`, `db`, and `certificates` directories to wherever you are running the server.
+You also need to be careful to copy the `static`, `db`, and `certificates` (if TLS is enabled) directories to wherever you are running the server.

 #### First Admin Setup